momoglobal flowers are meditation flowers

 Kaya's professional accomplishment includes:

-The Metropolitan Museum of Art, the residence of the Japanese Consul General of New York, an exhibition at Kitano Hotel, a Japanese restaurant in NYC, Chanel Haute-couture with the famous Odorantes in Paris.
+The Metropolitan Museum of Art, the residence of the Japanese Consul General of New York, an exhibition at Kitano Hotel, a Japanese restaurant in NYC, Coco Chanel Haute-couture with the famous Odorantes in Paris.